 The writer of the Letter to the Hebrews urges the readers to "obey your leaders" [Hebrews 13:17].
-The mere fact that "leaders" are mentioned implies that there must be followers.
+The mere fact that "leaders" existed implies that there must have been followers.
 Moreover, the leaders are charged with the responsibility of keeping watch over the souls of the flock, knowing that they must give an account of their service.
 The readers of this letter could not obey the injunction to greet their leaders [Hebrews 13:24] unless they knew them and were in turn known to them.
-Showing respect to those who are over you in the Lord [1 THESSALONIANS 5:12] means that there must be a membership, an enrolment into a recognisable entity.
+Showing respect to those who are over you in the Lord [1 Thessalonians 5:12] means that there must be a membership, an enrolment into a recognisable entity.

-Unless you are willing to agree that a church includes all living within a particular geographic region, much as statist churches argue, then an overseer bears responsibility for a limited number of individuals.
-Our understanding of the free church is that the term "church" does not apply to all Christians in a given region or a particular city-the appropriate term in that case is the plural "churches."
-The church can only discipline those who are united to that body and the elders bear responsibility only for those who are enrolled as members of the Body.
-Indeed, Jesus commanded that intractable or recalcitrant members were to be dismissed from the assembly and treated as though they were outsiders [Matthew 18:17].
-In short, unrepentant members were to be dismissed.
+Unless you are prepared to argue that a church includes all living within a particular geographic region, as statist churches argue, then an overseer bears responsibility for a limited number of individuals.
+Free churches understand that the term "church" does not apply to all Christians in a given region or a particular city-the appropriate term in that case is the plural "churches."
+The church can only discipline those who are united to that body and the elders bear responsibility only for those who are enrolled as members of that body.
+Indeed, Jesus commanded that intractable or recalcitrant members were to be dismissed from the assembly and treated as though they were outsiders [MATTHEW 18:17].
+Unrepentant members are to be dismissed.

-That the early congregations understood this to be so is evident through Paul's instruction to the Corinthian Christians.
-Recall his summary of a flagrant sin that had been ignored by the congregation and the remedy that he insisted upon to the church.
-The unrepentant sinner was to be removed-delivered "to Satan for the destruction of the flesh" [1 Corinthians 5:5].
+That such was practise for the early congregation, we need but recall the Apostle's instruction to the Corinthian Church.
+The Apostle confronted a sin festering within the congregation, insisting upon the remedy for the contamination.
+The unrepentant sinner was to be removed; he must be delivered "to Satan for the destruction of the flesh" [1 Corinthians 5:5].
 How will a congregation know whom to exclude from the Lord's Table if there is no membership roll?
 God never commands us to discipline those who are not one with us.
 We bear responsibility only for those that share our identity.
 The congregation of the Lord has no responsibility toward outsiders.